Skip to content

 [exouser@rocky-lmod-host ~]$

-This is an advanced topic for researchers and educators that are more comfortable with the system administration aspects of Linux.
+This is an advanced topic for researchers and educators who are more comfortable with the system administration aspects of Linux.
 We generally advise using the Featured Images that have the mounts and Lmod already configured for you.

 Do the following as the root user: